“My OKR Dashboard Made Me Famous!”: A Client Success Story

 Third Quarter Okrs

-Sarah’s made sure to take the S.M.A.R.T. approach into consideration when setting her OKRs.
-This made it easier for her to see how she was progressing against her targets and priorities and kept her focused, ultimately increasing her productivity.
+Sarah made sure to take the S.M.A.R.T. approach into consideration when setting her OKRs.
+This made it easier to see progress against targets and priorities and kept her focused, which increased productivity.

-She was laughing as she told me that she actually attended about 35% fewer meetings!
-She said that about 20% of the meetings that she was invited to had nothing to do with her Objectives and so she sent an email explain that she would not be attending.
-About 15% of the meetings she was invited to were outside of her RACI responsibilities (she was the “R” or “I” and needed to only be informed of the decisions made by the “A” and “C” players).
+She laughed that she attended about 35% fewer meetings.
+About 20% of the meetings she was invited to had nothing to do with her Objectives, so she sent an email explaining that she would not attend.
+About 15% were outside her RACI responsibilities.
+She was the “R” or “I,” and only needed to be informed of decisions made by the “A” and “C” players.

-Sarah also said that her daily dashboard allowed her to learn what she could do to maximize her score and react to problems as soon as they happened, as opposed to a few weeks later when the month-end reports were published.
+Her daily dashboard also helped her learn what to do to maximize her score and react to problems as they happened, instead of weeks later when month-end reports were published.

 Feedback

-In the Feedback section – where co-workers, suppliers, and customers feedback is reported – she began to see how others perceived her.
-For example, she found out that her direct boss had a better impression of her than her Matrix-bosses.
-This was easy to fix once her various bosses and herself sorted out her Objective weightings.
+In the Feedback section, where co-workers, suppliers, and customers provide input, she began to see how others perceived her.
+For example, her direct boss had a better impression of her than her Matrix-bosses.
+That was easy to address once the team aligned Objective weightings.

-She also found her NRS (Net Recommender Score – “Would you recommend Sarah for the next project?”) was quickly increasing.
-The more successful she became – and others saw it – the more she would be recommended for the next special project.
+She also found her NRS (Net Recommender Score, “Would you recommend Sarah for the next project?”) was increasing quickly.
+The more successful she became, and the more others saw it, the more she was recommended for the next special project.

 Values and Culture

-Sarah’s company had been communicating about their five “values” forever, but she never knew what she was supposed to do about them.
-On her OKR dashboard she has those five values – plus hard measures around each of them.
-For “Integrity”, she said that it was defined as “Say what we will do.
-Do what we said”.
-Her measures were targeted around how many times she had to change her promised delivery dates and the number of times she committed to one date but delivered late.
+Her company had communicated its five values for years, but she never knew what to do about them.
+On her OKR dashboard she had those five values, plus hard measures for each.
+For “Integrity,” it was defined as “Say what we will do.
+Do what we said.”
+Her measures targeted how many times she changed promised delivery dates and how often she committed to one date but delivered late.

-She now understood how the values affected her – and her internal and external customers.
-Her “Value” score ended up moving up, on average, 10% per quarter.
-This helped her score – but more importantly, made her customers far happier!
+She now understood how the values affected her and her internal and external customers.
+Her Values score moved up, on average, 10% per quarter.
+This helped her score, and it made customers much happier.

 Fame came one day at a time